How You Can Easily Raise Money for Environmental Charities

-Every day, people use our platform to raise money for nonprofit organizations.
+Every day, people find ways to raise money for nonprofit organizations.
 For example, individuals or groups might run a marathon to raise money for breast cancer research, or endangered species, or other good causes.
 You might be asking yourself whether you need permission from the charity you’re raising funds for—you don’t.
 As long as you don’t use any promotional materials that use an organization’s logo, you’re good to go.
-In your fundraiser description, simply state that all the money you’re raising will be given to the charity.
-Some campaigns name two or three charities as beneficiaries, and that’s OK too.
+In you’re starting an online, simply state that all the money you’re raising will be given to the charity in the fundraiser story.

 How to choose a worthy green charity

 With green charities, there are additional factors to consider.
 The most obvious is the area of climate justice your chosen organization addresses.
-Is it aiming to solve root causes (energy, consumption, food, transportation, education), address symptoms (refugees, sequestration, flooding, wildfires), or tackle some combination of causes and symptoms?
+The best climate change charities will aim to solve root causes (energy, consumption, food, transportation, education), address symptoms (refugees, sequestration, flooding, wildfires), or tackle some combination of causes and symptoms.
+Look for these things as you search for an organization to support.
 Again, passion for the specific cause can help you sustain your efforts and rally others.

-To get you started, here are some of the more high-profile organizations working for climate justice today:
+To get you started, here are just a few of the best environmental organizations to donate to that are working for climate justice today:

 “For 50 years, WWF has been protecting the future of nature.
 The world’s leading conservation organization works in 100 countries and is supported by more than five million members globally.”